calebmsword/parsec-prototype/README.md

 Requestors receive a callback that is called upon completion of the unit of work.
 The callback receives a *value* argument which represents the result of that unit of work.

 A value of `undefined` represents a failure state which the callback can handle however it wishes.
-On failure, the requestor may optionally pass a second argument we refer to as a *reason*, which is an error object with an optional `evidence` property which may contain proof of the failure.
+On failure, the requestor may optionally pass a second argument we refer to as a *reason*.

 Requestors may optionally return a function we will call a *cancellor*.
 Thr cancellor should be used to attempt to cancel the unit of work started by the requestor.
 Cancellors cannot guarantee cancellation, they can only guarantee an attempt.